ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 ::: {.cell .markdown}

+Now that we have some idea of the completeness of the data, let's look at whether the data values are consistent with our expectations.

-Next, let us look at summary statistics.
-The "five number summary" - extremes (min and max), median, and quartiles -can help us gain a better understanding of numeric fields in the data.
+To start, let's look at summary statistics.
+The "five number summary" - extremes (min and max), median, and quartiles -can help us gain a better understanding of numeric fields in the data, and see whether they have reasonable values.
 We can use the `describe` function in `pandas` to compute this summary.

 :::